MySQL - Administration

 Now, if you want to shut down an already running MySQL server, then you can do it by using the following command −

 root@host# cd /usr/bin ./mysqladmin -u root -p shutdown Enter password: ******

-For adding a new user to MySQL, you just need to add a new entry to user table in database mysql.
+For adding a new user to MySQL, you just need to add a new entry to the user table in the database mysql.

-Below is an example of adding new user guest with SELECT, INSERT and UPDATE privileges with the password guest123; the SQL query is:
+The following program is an example of adding a new user guest with SELECT, INSERT and UPDATE privileges with the password guest123; the SQL query is −

 root@host# mysql -u root -p Enter password:******* mysql> use mysql; Database changed mysql> INSERT INTO user (host, user, password, select_priv, insert_priv, update_priv) VALUES ('localhost', 'guest', PASSWORD('guest123'), 'Y', 'Y', 'Y'); Query OK, 1 row affected (0.20 sec) mysql> FLUSH PRIVILEGES; Query OK, 1 row affected (0.01 sec) mysql> SELECT host, user, password FROM user WHERE user = 'guest'; +-----------+---------+------------------+ | host | user | password | +-----------+---------+------------------+ | localhost | guest | 6f8c114b58f2ce9e | +-----------+---------+------------------+ 1 row in set (0.00 sec)

 When adding a new user, remember to encrypt the new password using PASSWORD() function provided by MySQL.
 As you can see in the above example, the password mypass is encrypted to 6f8c114b58f2ce9e.